bitmakerlabs/dev_environment_setup/README.md

 #### Screen Three - Choose Your Installation Type
 * If you are dual booting with Windows, select the 'alongside' option or select 'Something Else' to target your partition manually (if you go the manual route, don't forget to add a mount point)
 * Otherwise, choose 'Erase Disk for Installation' or 'Replace X with Ubuntu'
 * As an addon to the erase option, enrypting your entire hard drive doesn't hurt.
-(Remember to use a different password then the one below for the operating system.)
+(Remember to use a different password than the one below for the operating system.)
 If you are dual booting this option isn't available to you but there is an option to encrypt your Linux home folder later on in the installation.

 ![Choose Your Installation Type](/assets/screen3.jpg)